A reader called Sean sent this one to me yesterday.

 “It is easy to see the faults of others, but difficult to see one’s own faults.
 One shows the faults of others like chaff winnowed in the wind, but one conceals one’s own faults as a cunning gambler conceals his dice.”

-It’s a rendition of verse 252 of the Dhammapada, translated by Juan Mascaró, and published by Penguin Books.
-It happens to be the first Buddhist scripture I ever encountered, and so it has a place of fondness in my heart, even though …
+This is a rendition of verse 252 of the Dhammapada, translated by Juan Mascaró, and published by Penguin Books.
+It happens to be the first Buddhist scripture I ever encountered, and so it has …

 A friend recently passed this on, thinking it sounded false.
 It’s actually a reasonably accurate translation of Dhammapada verse 223, which in Buddharakkhita’s translation is: